Maleka1395/Rep/README.md

 Auto-created repository using Node.js.`;
 fs.writeFileSync(path.join(repoPath, "README.md"), readmeContent);
-This repository was quickly set up using a Node.js script.
+This repository was quickly set up using a Node.js